-Catamaran hire in the Whitsundays is akin to or as simple as hiring a motor home.
-It's called bareboating; you hire a fully equipped catamaran, learn how to operate your vessel and then set out to explore the islands at your own pace.
+Bareboat Catamaran hire in the Whitsundays is akin to or as simple as hiring a motor home.
+A bareboat is when you hire a fully equipped catamaran, learn how to operate your vessel, and then explore at your own pace.

-In this post, we'll outline common questions around hiring a catamaran in the Whitsunday Islands, as well as look at the different types of catamarans available for hire in our fleet, Lagoon and Leopard.
+In this post, we’ll outline common questions about hiring a catamaran in the Whitsunday Islands and the different types of catamarans available for hire in our fleet, Lagoon and Leopard.

-The Whitsunday Islands are one of the safest sailing grounds globally, thanks to the outer Great Barrier Reef acting as a barrier from ocean swells.
+The Whitsunday Islands are among the safest sailing grounds globally, thanks to the outer Great Barrier Reef acting as a barrier from ocean swells.
 But safety is only one of the reasons this group of 74 tropical islands is considered the best destination to rent a catamaran.

 The cost of a catamaran will depend on three factors: When you want to sail, how long you want to sail for, and the type of catamaran you want to hire.